Approved by vote of the CMB Faculty June 3, 2024

 Laboratory Rotations for First Year Students

-The advisor – student relationship is unique and it is the mutual strength, respect, and stimulus of this relationship that promotes scientific achievement.
-First – year PhD students who receive support from the CMB Program generally complete three laboratory rotations during the first two semesters in residence.
-The aim of this program is to introduce students to a variety of research approaches, techniques and projects, and to aid students in choosing an advisor for their dissertation research.
+The advisor-student relationship is unique, and it is the mutual strength, respect, and stimulus of this relationship that promotes scientific achievement.
+First-year Ph.D. students who receive support from the CMB Program generally complete three laboratory rotations during the first two semesters in residence.
+The aim of this program is to introduce students to a variety of research approaches, techniques, and projects, and to aid students in choosing an advisor for their dissertation research.
 The goal of each rotation is to allow the student to accomplish some research and to experience the culture of the laboratory.
 Students are expected to attend group meetings of the laboratories through which they rotate and complete some original research while learning the techniques and approaches of different disciplines.
-At the end of each rotation the student should meet with the advisor to discuss their performance and the advisor will complete a Rotation Report that will be shared with the student and the CMB Program Coordinator and will be used to determine satisfactory performance for grading of Independent Study (CM 595 / CM 795) credits.
+At the end of each rotation the student should meet with the advisor to discuss their performance and the advisor will complete a Rotation Report that will be shared with the student and the CMB Program Manager and will be used to determine satisfactory performance for grading of Independent Study (CM595/795) credits.
 The Rotation Report form can be found on the CMB website and must be submitted to the Director within one week of completing a rotation.

-Entering students will participate in an orientation program (CM 510) that will begin during the week prior to the first day of classes and also in training in experimental design (MIP 611: Advanced Microbiological Research Methods).
-The orientation will provide students with information on the breadth of research conducted by faculty in the program, the available research resources on campus, and faculty who are willing to provide laboratory rotations.
-It will also prepare students for graduate school and their future career.
+Entering students will participate in an orientation during the week prior to the first day of classes.
+The orientation will provide students with information on the breadth of research conducted by faculty in the program and faculty who are willing to provide laboratory rotations.
 Students will submit a list of their preferred rotations.
-Matches will be made in consultation with the Academic Committee and / or Program Director.
+Matches will be made in consultation with the Academic Committee and/or Program Director.
 Students will begin the first rotation in August and the second rotation in October.
 The third rotation begins in early January.
 The selection of an advisor should occur shortly after Spring break.
 This allows the student maximum flexibility in making their final choice of advisor.
 In the unlikely event that a student has not found a good match they may complete a fourth rotation before the end of the Spring semester.
 After this time students who have not found a lab may approach additional faculty for further rotations but cannot rely on the CMB Program for stipend support.
 A student who has not found an advisor by the start of the Fall semester following admission risks dismissal from the CMB program due to inability to make progress on the research portion of their studies.

-In consultation with the Director or Academic Committee, PhD students should register for a variable number of CM 795 credits (Independent Study) for these lab rotations.
+In consultation with the Director or Academic Committee, Ph.D. students should register for a variable number of CM795 credits (Independent Study) for these lab rotations.
+Support in selecting an advisor and resources for success in graduate school are shared in CM510: Intro to Cell & Molecular Biology.

 Direct Recruitment into Laboratories